-Demand led budgets remain an issue for many services, particularly children's social care and homelessness and their unpredictability poses a challenge for forward financial planning.
-Homelessness levels continue to cause a pressure on budget, together with significant increases in costs, as outlined in a paper to the Adult Social Service, Health and Housing Committee on 5th June 2023.
+Demand led budgets remain an issue for many services, particularly children's and adult social care and homelessness and their unpredictability poses a challenge for forward financial planning.
 There is also pressure (in particular in relation to the high needs funding block) on the Dedicated Schools Budget (DSB) which funds schools.
 The Council's General Fund currently holds the funding risk where grant funding for schools proves insufficient to meet statutory requirements.
 The Council and the Department for Education have reached an agreement of additional 'safety valve' funding over a five-year period to support the write off of the cumulative Dedicated Schools Grant (DSG) deficit.
 The Council has also set aside an amount within the Financial Resilience Reserve to match the current deficit level in order to mitigate against future pressures in this area.
+Government funding and a contribution from the General Fund has enabled the DSG to move into surplus at the end of 2023/24 although pressures still remain.

-The Council's MTFS details the current position and assumed future direction of travel for the Council's finances, including demonstrating how the Council is proactively responding to the current financial challenges of reducing government funding and increasing demographic pressures.
-The latest version of the MTFS can be accessed on the Council's website at: https://cabnet.richmond.gov.uk/documents/s99628/202209%20MTFS .pdf
+The Council's Medium Term Financial Strategy (MTFS) details the current position and assumed future direction of travel for the Council's finances, including demonstrating how the Council is proactively responding to the current financial challenges of reducing government funding and increasing demographic pressures.
+The latest version of the MTFS can be accessed on the Council's website at:

+202409 MTFS Final.pdf (richmond.gov.uk)

-A revised version will be presented to Committee for approval in September 2023 when there will be a further update on the anticipated funding and expenditure pressures and the latest position on inflation.
+This version was presented to the Finance, Policy and Resources Committee for approval in September 2024, providing an update on the anticipated funding and expenditure pressures and the latest position on inflation.